Lorsuz/Lorsuz/README.md

 ### Hi there 👋

 **Lorsuz/Lorsuz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on my GitHub profile.

-Here are some items for you started getting to know me:

-- 🔭 I’m currently working on Gresasc and Hosting freelancer projects
-- 🌱 I’m currently learning project management
-- 👯 I’m looking to collaborate on open-source projects
-- 🤔 I’m looking for help with a new job
-- 💬 Ask me about any thing you want
-- 📫 How to reach me: [My Portfolio](https://lorsuz.github.io)
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am currently studying high school

 <h4>Time playing visual studio code with WT:</h4>
 <a href="https://wakatime.com/@8ac5d51d-5a6c-40dd-86e7-9543ece09676"><img src="https://wakatime.com/badge/user/8ac5d51d-5a6c-40dd-86e7-9543ece09676.svg" alt="Total time coded with Wakatime since Dec 25 2021" /></a>